 Melasma often fades over several months after you stop taking hormone medicines or your pregnancy ends.
 The problem may come back in future pregnancies or if you use these medicines again.
 It may also come back from sun exposure.

 When to Contact a Medical Professional

-Call your health care provider if you have darkening of your face that does not go away.
+Call your provider if you have darkening of your face that does not go away.

-Using sunscreen every dahelps prevent melasma.
-Sunscreen use also helps preventskin cancer and wrinkles.
+Use a broad spectrum high SPF sunscreen every day to prevent melasma.
+Sunscreen use also helps prevent skin cancer and wrinkles.

 Habif TP.
 Light-related diseases and disorders of pigmentation.
 In: Habif TP, ed.
 Clinical Dermatology.
 6th ed.
 Philadelphia, PA: Elsevier; 2016:chap 19.

 James WD, Berger TG, Elston DM.
 Disturbances of pigmentation.
 In: James WD, Berger TG, Elston DM, eds.
 Andrews' Diseases of the Skin: Clinical Dermatology.
 12th ed.
 Philadelphia, PA: Elsevier; 2016:chap 36.